MLumme/15PuzzleSolver/15puzzlesolver/Docs/implementation_documentation.md

 Class for generating random puzzles of given size and number of steps, uses a sort of random walk starting from solved state of the puzzle, and then randomly selecting one of the valid children of each successive gamestate-node as the next node, using PuzzleStates child generation.

+### XORShift

+Class to replace Javas own Random() used in PuzzleGen with XorShift-based RNG.

 Used Search Algorithms
 ======================

 IDDFS
 -----

 Iterative Deepening Depth First Search works by iteratively running depth limited depth first search in an attempt to find a route for the correct node, and if it is not found, limit depth is increased by one, old search is discarded, and the entire search is repeated again to the new depth.
-This algorithm is added as an alternative in the program as an comparison for the effect of IDA*:s heuristic.
+This algorithm is added as an alternative in the program as an comparison for the effect of IDA*'s heuristic.

 IDA*
 ----